codemouse/raindrop/README.md

 Raindrop is entirely deconstructable into its core values, to allow for the id to travel with key information regarding microservice origination id and domain-specific entity type identifiers.

 ## Chance of collisions
 Raindrop ids that are generated are highly likely to be unique across collections.
 The 3-byte incrementing counter is set to a random value every second an operation is performed.
-Therefore, a total of 16,777,216 (medium int) ids - the starting random value counter could be inserted every second with the same machineId and the same microservice id, without chance of collision.
+Therefore, a total of (16,777,216 - random counter start value) could be inserted every second with the same machineId and the same microservice id, without chance of collision.

-As long as machineId remains unique amongst all of your running processes, and your microserviceId is always registered as being unique, and you do not try to store more than (16,777,216 - random counter start value) / second ids per machineId, per microserviceId, you will avoid collisions.
+As long as machineId remains unique amongst all of your running processes, and your microservice id is always registered as being unique, and you do not try to store more than (16,777,216 - random counter start value) / second ids per machine id, per microservice id, you will avoid collisions.

+It's recommended to have your microservice instance pass in a machineId likely a combination of machine identifier / MAC address along with a process id such as a PM2 cluster process identifier.

 ## Install
     $ npm install raindrop